 Using the internet has become part of everyday life and children are going online from a much younger age.

 At Harold Wood Primary School, whilst we actively encourage children to use the internet, we also emphasise the importance of staying safe online and know that teaching children to stay safe, whilst browsing or communicating on the web is paramount.
 Online safety is taught through the Computing Curriculum and it is also integrated into other lessons.
-We also do a day of activities each year for Safer Internet day, which is the 6th February this year.
 We take pride in the fact that our children are very aware of how they can safe online and why it is important to behave appropriately online, just as they would do offline.

 We also have a dedicated Online Safety Policy for any Online Safety issues and both the children and staff follow this policy.